dwalraven21/dwalraven21.github.io/taco_app/README.md

 Once the user is happy with their taco, they can print out all the recipes on one page.
 If they prefer, they can just select the one recipe they want, for example the asian cabbage slaw, to print.

 There are also buttons that allow the user to hide or reveal each recipe, as some of them can be quite long and take up a lot of screen real estate.
 I also was able to utilize local storage to allow the user to save their favorite taco recipe.
-The app will remeber the favorite one and populate it at the top of the page so you can access it any time.
+The website will remember the favorite one and populate it at the top of the page so you can access it any time.
 If the user finds a new favorite they can update their favorite taco too.

 Some other fun features include a carousel, featuring taco photos and modals, which pop up when the user choses to print a recipe.